"How would you like to be closer to Eddie Vedder?"

-Honestly, I thought Jeremy was going to tell me he had tickets for a Pearl Jam concert and backstage passes.
+Honestly, I thought Jeremy was going to tell me he had tickets and backstage pass for a Pearl Jam concert.
 Credit where it's due, he chose the exact right thing to say to pique my interest.

 Jeremy was the drummer.
 He was a junior like I was and I would have considered him a friend even then.
 I recognized the other three -- they'd all gone to the same elementary school as me.
 Tony was the bass player.
 Matt played one guitar.
 Rob, whose dad's basement we were in, played the other guitar.

 I was a tall, skinny, socially awkward soccer player who was obsessed with grunge and alternative music.
 They were of various sizes, engaged in various activities at school, were obsessed with Ned's Atomic Dustbin, and were, I think they'll agree, nearly as socially awkward.